Monthly Accounting for E-residents

 Esindusõigus means ‘right of representation’.
 In the context of EMTA, it allows you to grant a third party (your accountant or accounting firm) the legal authority to act on your OÜ’s behalf in the EMTA e-Tax portal — including filing TSD declarations, filing KMD returns, submitting annual information, and receiving EMTA correspondence.

-Find the section ‘Ettevõtte esindamine’ or ‘Esindusõigused’ to manage who has access to act on behalf of your OÜ.
+In the e-Tax portal, find the section ‘Ettevõtte esindamine’ or ‘Esindusõigused’.
+This is where you manage who has access to act on behalf of your OÜ.
+The exact menu path: Settings → Company representations → Add representative.

-We receive notification and can immediately access your OÜ’s tax records and file declarations.
+Once confirmed, we receive notification of the delegation and can immediately access your OÜ’s tax records and file declarations.
+We verify the access within 1 business day of engagement and confirm readiness for the first filing cycle.

 You cannot delegate esindusõigus by email — it must be done in EMTA portal using your e-ID

+Some e-resident founders ask if they can send us a signed document authorising representation.
 EMTA does not accept paper or email authorisations for e-Tax portal access.
 The delegation must be made digitally in the e-Tax portal by the legal representative of the OÜ using their own digital ID.
+If you are struggling with the technical steps, we can walk you through the process on a screenshare call — it takes under 5 minutes once you are logged in.

 Section 2 — The Fully Remote Monthly Workflow